bendelv/B3_LSDS/README.md

 6. Implement API.
 (Alex)
 7. ~~Add timestamp to each transaction to know which key is the oldest.~~
 8. Table containing key values (but how to protect it from hacker)

+# 3. Network

+## 3.1 Transactions

+  - put(k, v), broadcast transaction
+  - when new block, consensus on block to mine.
+  - transmit mined block.

+## 3.2 Connection

+  - add new address to bootstrap server.
+  - broadcast new address.
+  - broadcast blockChain and current transactionBuffer if miner to new peer.

+## 3.3 Retrieve

+  - get local from local version of blockchain.

+# 4. Consensus